Bárbara Mori: Commercial success (1998–2003)

-In 1998, Mori got her first leading role as "Azul" in the series Azul Tequila, co-starring with Mauricio Ochmann.
+In 1998, Mori got her first leading role as "Azul" in the series Azul Tequila, co-starring Mauricio Ochmann.
 A year later, she filmed the series Me muero por tí in Miami, with Peruvian actor Christian Meier.
-Later, she acted in various other telenovelas, including the Telemundo telenovela Amor descarado.
+Later, she acted in other telenovelas, including the Telemundo telenovela Amor descarado.

 In 2001, she got her first film role in the romantic comedy Inspiración, the film was a box-office success in cinemas.
-In 2002, she's playing the villainess role as a seductive college student in the telenovela, Subete A Mi Moto.
+In 2002, she played the villain as a seductive college student in the telenovela, Subete A Mi Moto.

 Consolidation (2004–2008)

-In 2004, she signs with Televisa and starred as Rubí, a smash TV-hit and highly–rated Mexican soap opera, of the same name, which earned her another TVyNovelas Award.
+In 2004, she signed with Televisa and starred as Rubí, a smash TV-hit and highly–rated Mexican soap opera, of the same name, which earned her another TVyNovelas Award.

 In 2005, she obtained the starring role in the blockbuster film La mujer de mi hermano as Zoe, and her husband was portrayed by Christian Meier, with whom she had previously co-starred in Me muero por tí.
-At the same year, she lent her voice in the Spanish-language version for the movie Robots.
+In the same year, she lent her voice in the Spanish-language version for the movie Robots.

 She also had the leading role in "Pretendiendo", a Chilean/Mexican-backed movie which was critically panned.

 International film success (2009–2011)

-In 2009, she starred in the psychological crime thriller Amor, Dolor y Viceversa alongside Leonardo Sbaraglia, the drama is about a female architect who is involved in the murder of the fiancée of a promising surgeon, who allegedly saw in her nightmares.
+In 2009, she starred in the psychological crime thriller Amor, Dolor y Viceversa alongside Leonardo Sbaraglia.
+The drama is about a female architect who is involved in the murder of the fiancée of a promising surgeon, who allegedly saw in her nightmares.
 The crime-drama was filmed in Mexico City and is produced by Mori.
 The film earned mixed reviews from critics and viewers.

 In 2011, she got the main role in the action-drama "Viento En Contra", alongside actors Héctor Arredondo and Fernando Luján, in which she played a successful and promising CIO, who is unjustly involved in a police chase due to a scandal of a financial fraud.
 The film was distributed by Warner Bros and received mixed reviews by critics.
 The drama was filmed on locations of Mexico City and Valle de Bravo.
 Mori was the producer of the film.

 Indian film producer Rakesh Roshan signed her as the leading lady for his movie Kites opposite his son, Bollywood star Hrithik Roshan.
-It was shot in New Mexico, Las Vegas and Los Angeles, it went into production by the end of July 2008, and was released on 21 May 2010.
+It was shot in New Mexico, Las Vegas and Los Angeles.
+It went into production by the end of July 2008, and was released on 21 May 2010.

 Mori was diagnosed with early stage cancer and is now a proud survivor.
 She talks about her journey in UniGlobe Entertainment's docu-drama titled 1 a Minute made by actress Namrata Singh Gujral.